-Hallowed ground for lovers of literature and history alike, Shakespeare’s birthplace in Stratford-upon-Avon remains a star attraction to this day.
-A half-timbered, Tudor-style cottage, it’s furnished as it would have been in Shakespeare’s time and transports visitors into England’s past.
+A hallowed ground for lovers of literature and history alike, Shakespeare’s birthplace in Stratford-upon-Avon remains a star attraction to this day.
+A half-timbered, Tudor house, it’s furnished as it would have been in Shakespeare’s time and transports you into England’s past.
 See the house, the exhibition on Shakespeare’s life and be sure to explore the gardens too.

-As well as Shakespeare’s own house, you’ll find a collection of other Tudor cottages in and around Stratford that belonged to his friends and relatives.
-Anne Hathaway, Shakespeare’s wife, lived in an idyllic cottage a short walk away from central Stratford, and this is where Shakespeare would have come to see her while they were courting.
+You’ll find a collection of other Tudor cottages in and around Stratford that belonged to his friends and relatives.
+Anne Hathaway, who was to become Shakespeare’s wife, lived in an idyllic cottage a short walk away from central Stratford, and this is where Shakespeare would have come to see her while they were courting.
 It’s a spectacular example of a Tudor farmhouse, and still contains furniture that belonged to the Hathaways themselves.
 The gardens are also beautiful, so be sure to explore.

-Shakespeare’s eldest daughter lived nearby in Hall’s Croft with her husband, Dr Hall — a medical visionary in his day.
+Shakespeare’s eldest daughter Susanna lived nearby in Hall’s Croft with her husband, Dr Hall, a medical visionary in his day.
 You’ll be treated to an array of 16th- and 17th-century paintings and furnishings, together with an exhibition on Dr Hall and medicine of that era.
 You can also buy herbs and plants, and take guided tours of the house.

 Learn more about Hall’s Croft

-Next up is Shakespeare’s mother’s farm, which is a little way outside Stratford in the rural setting of Wilmcote.
-The stunning timbered Tudor farmhouse is still there, and is now home to the Shakespeare Countryside Museum.
-This is a great one for families with young children as there’s a lot to see and do, from falconry displays to demonstrations at the blacksmith’s forge, and even Tudor archery lessons.
+Next up is the farm where Mary Arden, Shakespeare’s mother, grew up, in the rural surrounds of Stratford-upon-Avon.
+The stunning timbered Tudor farmhouse is still there, and is recreated as it would’ve been in Mary Arden’s day.
+This is a great one for families as there’s a lot to see and do, from falconry displays to demonstrations at the blacksmith’s forge, and even Tudor archery lessons.

 Shakespeare is buried in the Holy Trinity Church in Stratford-upon-Avon, the same church where he was baptised in 1564.
 His final resting place is famous for its inscription, believed to have been penned by the Bard himself, which lays a curse on anyone who moves his bones.
 In case you’re curious, the verse reads: